Evaluating LLMs with labeled data¶

 plt.show()

-Remember: The goal is finding the right balance between performance and cost for your specific application.
+Remember: The goal is finding the right balance between your application's performance and cost.